-130 To simulate the behavior of BTDs of ice clouds, liquid water clouds, and some types of aerosols (Sect.
-3.2), simulations of the IIR signatures are performed with the Atmospheric Radiative Transfer Database for Earth and Climate Observation (ARTDECO; Dubuisson et al., 2016), a numeric tool for computing the optical properties of aerosols and clouds used for the 1-

-D simulation of Earth atmosphere radiances as observed with passive sensors from the UV ( $0.2 \mu m$ ) to the far infrared (50 $\mu m$ ).
-ARTDECO calculations also incorporate the IIR instrument functions.
-The 1-D radiative transfer computation is performed by
+In order to simulate the behavior of BTDs of ice clouds, liquid water clouds, and some types of aerosols (Sect.
+3.2), simulations of the IIR signatures are performed with the Atmospheric Radiative Transfer Database for Earth and Climate Observation (ARTDECO; Dubuisson et al., 2016), a numeric tool for computing the optical properties of aerosols and clouds used for the 1-D simulation of Earth atmosphere radiances as observed with passive sensors from the UV (0.2 μm) to the far infrared (50 μm).